 Wipe over the side holes too.
 This softens the earwax lodged in the mesh.

-Common sense required here – don’t blast them on high heat for 10 minutes.
+Common sense is required here – don’t blast them on high heat for 10 minutes.
 You just want to heat them enough to melt any wax inside.

 Step 7: Blow hard through the big hole